Statutes and regulations

 There are special increased penalties for certain situations:

-- In the event that a SNAP/food stamp program violation is found against a household member that no longer receives SNAP benefits, the disqualification period begins to run starting the first month after the disqualification decision, even though the household member would not have gotten food stamps anyway;
+- In the event that a SNAP/food stamp program violation is found against a unit member that no longer receives SNAP benefits, the disqualification period begins to run starting the first month after the disqualification decision, even though the unit member would not have gotten food stamps anyway;

 - A person is permanently disqualified if he or she is convicted of trafficking food stamp benefits of $500 or more;